 The holidays are a wonderful time when generous family members bestow new games, books, puzzles and toys on your children.
-However, if you are looking around your kid’s rooms and play spaces and wondering where all these new items will go, it is Time to “UNFRIEND” some toys.
-How you ask?…
+However, if you are looking around your kid’s rooms and play spaces and wondering where all these new items will go, it is time to “UNFRIEND” some toys and assist in decluttering your home.
+How you ask?

 Foreshadow with your child what you are going to do and when.
 Prior to the holidays is a great time to plan this project.
 This is an opportunity for generosity and to let other kids love the toys that they have outgrown.